April 20-24, 2020

 "The collection of knowledge from the government and industry compiled for this course is unparalleled.
 For those who work with developing MCMs, this is the most relevant training course that I have ever seen.”

-There are no registration fees for this course, however, seats are limited and course attendees are invited based upon diversity of roles, responsibilities, and organization.
+There are no registration fees for this FDA-sponsored course, however, seats are limited, and course attendees are invited based upon diversity of roles, responsibilities, and organization.
+Interested participants will be placed on a waitlist once seats are filled.